mrmap-community/mrmap/docs/source/development/getting-started.rst

 **docker compose**:

 * use our `docker-compose configuration <https://github.com/mrmap-community/mrmap/blob/master/mrmap/docker/docker-compose-dev.yml>`_.
-The usage is described in `develop with docker <development-docker-compose-usage>`_.
+The usage is described in :ref:`develop with docker <development-docker-compose-usage>`.

 or